 More important things to look at are details that aren't typically so widely advertised as general speeds, such as packet loss, latency, and jitter.
-Ofcom reported almost universally low latency levels from all major providers tested, with all providers coming in around the 20 milliseconds mark, with Sky and Virgin just edging it by dropping below 15 milliseconds.
+Ofcom reported almost universally low latency levels from all major providers tested; between 5 and 25 milliseconds.
+BT scored the best at between 6.4ms and 6.9ms.

 Packet loss – where some data may not reach its destination, possibly manifesting in lag or other glitchy movement – is a somewhat different story, with much more variable results across the board and notable differences between general and peak time performance.
-BT comes out slightly in front here, with an impressively low packet loss rate of just 0.05%.
+BT also scored the best with an impressively low packet loss rate of just 0.0001%.

-Virgin's faster packages come in at the weaker end of the spectrum and rising as high as just shy of 0.2% – still not terrible, but statistically 3-4 times more likely than the stablest competitors to suffer data hiccups.
+Virgin's faster packages come in at the weaker end of the spectrum and rising as high as just shy of 0.0005% – still not terrible, but statistically up to five times more likely than the stablest competitors to suffer data hiccups.
 Jitter too sees Virgin come out in last place, although there's little to choose from between the rest as they're all reassuringly low.

 While superfast options like Virgin's VIVID bundles might seem like the best match for online gaming on paper, they actually came out among the weakest in tests across fields more important than pure speed.
 More casual players might not notice much practical difference, but enthusiast users will likely see slightly >better overall performance from BT and Sky.